 “Well, that’s a relationship, of sorts, or passes for one down in the A Shau, if you haven’t noticed a bit of that… with Jurgens and all.
 No matter how quickly we get down there and get them across the river it’s going to be too dark to come back, unless we want to risk that kind of move.”

 “Are they ready?”
-I asked the Gunny, dumping the remains of my coffee onto the mud and started talking to his radio operator.
+I asked the Gunny, dumping the remains of my coffee onto the mud.

 I squatted in my oriental knee-stressing position near the mud.
 I had come to understand why the locals all used the deep squat so handily and often.
 It kept the torso low for minimal exposure yet still allowed for rapid movement and escape in an instant if necessary.
 The leeches burst forth from the mud to revel in the remains of my coffee.